Joining us in 2024

 As someone who suffers from Generalised Anxiety Disorder, Depression and Post Traumatic Stress Disorder (PTSD), I have a first hand account of how powerful exercise is in helping mental well-being.

 I currently run my own business, Sarah Ford Fitness, which is a boot camp style business for ladies only.
 This has been running for approximately 5 years.
 I have also, in 2021, started my not-for-profit, which is the Sarah Ford Foundation.
 The Foundation aims to help financially disadvantaged women to access fitness services for their mental health.
 I am a registered Incorporated Association with a charity collections license.

 I have been a Les Mills Group Fitness Instructor teaching Body Combat, Body Pump and RPM, for 15 years, in gyms across Perth.
 I have completed international certification for all the programs.

-Session 1: Performance testing and choosing the right exercises for your athletes
+14. Performance testing and choosing the right exercises for your athletes

 - Current trends in testing performance for athletes based on their sport.